 Also known as K8s, Kubernetes is one of the most widespread open-source platforms today for managing containerized applications and services.
 Simply put, Kubernetes is used to manage containers or Dockers.
+In this Kubernetes Tutorial, we will learn what is Kubernetes & the reason behind its popularity.

 How to pronounce it correctly?
 Like this: koo-burr-NET-eez from Greek